 Mechanical stimulation affects bones in two distinct ways.
 Firstly, repetitive strain can have a negative impact, resulting in minor damage to bone structure.
 Conversely, strains surpassing a certain threshold stimulate new bone production and enhance bone resilience under greater loads.
 The interconnectedness of these effects is commonly referred to as the mechanistic theory, which plays a pivotal role in preventing osteoporotic fractures.
 It revolves around the concept of minimal effective strain (MES), crucial for safeguarding bone density.
 To maintain bone structure, strain within the physiological range (800-1,500 μstrain) is essential.
-Deviations from this range yield varying outcomes, including increased bone resorption at less than 800 μstrain, strengthened bones at 1,500-3,000 μstrain, or even pathological fractures at 15,000 μstrain.
-Hence, rehabilitation programs aimed at preventing bone loss should incorporate kinesitherapy alongside conventional pharmacological treatments (30,33,34).
+Deviations from this range yield varying outcomes, including increased bone resorption at less than 800 μstrain, strengthened bones at 1,500-3,000 μstrain, or even pathological fractures at 15,000 μstrain. rehabilitation Hence, programs aimed at preventing bone loss should incorporate kinesitherapy alongside conventional pharmacological treatments (30, 33, 34).

-The management of vertebral fractures can be categorized Into three phases: the acute phase, post-acute phase, and the rehabilitation phase.
-In the acute and post-acute stages, the primary objectives include effective pain management and ensuring the stability of the fracture (35).
+The management of vertebral fractures can be categorized into three phases: the acute phase, the post-acute phase, and the rehabilitation phase.
+In the acute and post-acute stages, the pain primary objectives include effective management and ensuring the stability of the fracture (35).
 Conservative treatment involves the use of an orthosis, designed to provide spinal stabilization.
 Orthoses are typically employed for a duration of 8 to 12 weeks to aid in the healing of fractures.
 During the initial 8 weeks following a vertebral fracture, patients are advised to refrain from engaging in resistive strength training.
 However, relaxation exercises, breathing routines, and range of motion exercises can be introduced to counteract joint rigidity (36-40).
 Still, it is crucial to minimize prolonged bed rest during these phases and instead encourage mobility in patients.

-Prolonged bed rest has the potential to lead to undesired consequences such as muscle atrophy, weakness, joint stiffness, pressure sores, deep vein thrombosis, respiratory issues, disorientation, and even depression (38,39).
+Prolonged bed rest has the potential to lead to undesired consequences such as muscle atrophy, weakness, joint stiffness, pressure sores, deep vein thrombosis, respiratory issues, disorientation, and even depression (38, 39).

 Before initiating the rehabilitation phase, radiological assessment of progress in fracture healing is pivotal.
-In the early stages, it is advisable to introduce neuromuscular stabilization exercises targeting the thoracolumbar region, which help immobilize this area.
-Within the rehabilitation program, exercises to strengthen the dorsal extensor muscles, aimed at reducing kyphosis, are recommended.
+In the early stages, it is advisable to introduce neuromuscular stabilization exercises targeting the thoracolumbar region, which help immobilise this area.
+Within the rehabilitation program, exercises to strengthen the dorsal extensor muscles aimed at reducing kyphosis are recommended.
 Moreover, postural retraining, balance enhancement, and proprioceptive exercises are crucial for minimizing the risk of falls and secondary fractures (39-43).

-Rehabilitation phase has to be individually tailored, still it must be underlined that the resistance training, balance exercises and postural training lead to improvements in spinal mobility, muscle strength and overall functionality of the patients.
+The rehabilitation phase has to be individually tailored, still it must be underlined that resistance training, balance exercises and postural training lead to improvements in spinal mobility, muscle strength and overall functionality of the patients.

-Physical modalities
+Physical Modalities

 Physical modalities used to improve bone repair include various therapeutic techniques and treatments aimed at enhancing bone healing and bone health.
-Some of these modalities include Low-Intensity Pulsed Ultrasound (LIPUS) (44), Electrical Stimulation (45), Functional Electrical Stimulation (FES) (46), Magnetic Field Therapy (47), and Vibration Therapy (48).
+Some of these modalities include low-intensity pulsed ultrasound (LIPUS) (44), electrical stimulation (45), functional electrical stimulation (FES) (46), magnetic field therapy (47), and vibration therapy (48).